 How to apply

-Applications can be made to providers via the Graduate Teacher Training Registry (GTTR) website.
-There is currently no 'physics with mathematics' option in the subject list on the GTTR course search.
+Applications can be made to providers via the Universities and Colleges Admissions Service (UCAS) Teacher Training website.
+There is currently no 'physics with mathematics' option in the subject list on the UCAS Teacher Training course search.
 To find a course, please select 'physics' from the list.

 What support and funding is available?

-Substantial tax-free bursaries of up to £20,000 are available for people with top degrees in certain subjects, looking to begin their teacher training in 2013/14.
+Substantial tax-free bursaries of up to £20,000 are available for people with top degrees in certain subjects.
 The amount of bursary you will be eligible for depends on your degree class and the subject you choose to teach.
 Physics with mathematics attracts the same bursary as a standard physics course.
 You can find more information about standard bursaries on our funding for postgraduate teacher training page

 Physics trainees can apply for the IOP's teacher training scholarship.
-The scholarship is worth £20,000 and will be instead of the training bursary.
+The scholarship is for £25,000 and will be instead of the training bursary.
 To find out if you are eligible, visit our funding and pay page

 If you're interested in training to teach physics with mathematics, sign up with us for more information and advice.
-You can take advantage of our new enhanced service, Premier Plus, if you're thinking about training in September 2012 and have, or are predicted, a 2:2 degree or above.
+You can take advantage of our enhanced service, Premier Plus, if you're thinking about training in September 2014 and have, or are predicted, a 2:2 degree or above.